- Rail Trail

 - Take care crossing McIvor Hwy near the Toolleen-Axedale Road

-- The trail continues down hill to Lake Eppalock, which flooded some of the track but a purpose-built causeway and the 90 m Mt Ida Creek bridge allow the trail to stay on the original alignment.
-There is another picnic area on the causeway giving views of the lake
+- The trail continues into Lake Eppalock, which originally flooded a section of the original railway.
+A purpose-built trail causeway and the 90 m Mt Ida Creek bridge allow the trail to stay close to the original alignment.
+There is another picnic area on the causeway giving views of the lake.

 NOTE: trail users should respect all privately owned land.
 Take care crossing cattle grids between Knowsley Forest and Derrinal.